GospelSounders/adventhymnals.old/03.church-hymnal/08.601-700/05.641-650/01.When-All-My-Labors-and-Trials-Are-O'er/docs.md

 title: 641.
 When All My Labors and Trials Are O'er
 metadata:
     description:
-    keywords: Church Hymnal, When All My Labors and Trials Are O'er, When all my labors and trials are o&#039;er, O that will be glory for me
+    keywords: Church Hymnal, When All My Labors and Trials Are O'er, When all my labors and trials are o'er, O that will be glory for me
     author: Brian Onang'o
 ---